 In jazz arrangements is often the tone on the b-string omitted.

 This is another alternative way to play the dominant seventh chord.
-Once again is the shape moveable and this time is the root note on the A-string.
+Once again is the shape movable and this time is the root note on the A-string.

-This is a third alternative and a voicing which is moveable.
+This is a third alternative and a voicing which is movable.
 The root is on the G-string (not the fourth).